Alph702/Blog/PROJECT_DESCRIPTION.md

     *   **Jinja2 Templating**: All frontend views are dynamically rendered using Jinja2 templates, ensuring a consistent and maintainable UI.
     *   **Hacker-Themed UI**: A custom dark theme (`static/style.css`) provides a distinct visual identity.
 *   **Responsive Design**: Basic responsiveness for viewing on different devices.
+*   **Video Upload and Streaming**:
+    *   **Asynchronous Processing**: Uploaded videos are processed in the background, preventing UI blocking.
+    *   **HLS Conversion**: Videos are converted to HTTP Live Streaming (HLS) format for adaptive bitrate streaming.
+    *   **Custom Video Player**: A feature-rich, custom-built video player with controls for playback, volume, speed, quality selection, and fullscreen.

 ## 4. Technology Stack

 ### Backend
 *   **Flask**: The micro web framework for Python, forming the core of the application's backend.
 Handles routing, request processing, and view rendering.
+*   **APScheduler**: A Python library for scheduling background jobs, used to process video uploads asynchronously.
 *   **python-dotenv**: Manages environment variables, allowing for secure configuration without hardcoding sensitive information.
 *   **pytz & python-dateutil**: Used for robust timezone handling and parsing of date/time strings, ensuring accurate timestamp display.
 *   **Werkzeug**: A comprehensive WSGI utility library that Flask is built upon, providing tools for HTTP requests, responses, and utilities.